Can You Reverse Aging In humans with Certain Anti-inflammatory Supplements?

 The Nature Study

-The study shows that the development of maladaptive inflammation and cognitive decline in aging may not be a static or permanent condition, but rather that it can be reversed by inhibiting inflammatory PGE2 signalling through the myeloid EP2 receptor.
+This study shows that the development of maladaptive inflammation and cognitive decline in aging may not be a static or permanent condition, but rather that it can be reversed by inhibiting inflammatory PGE2 signalling through the myeloid EP2 receptor.

-The study made four claims:
+The Nature study made four claims:

 - Aging is associated with a significant increase in pro-inflammatory PGE2 signalling in myeloid cells (bone marrow), which drives the sequestration of glucose into glycogen away from the generation of ATP, the compound that provides energy to drive many processes in living cells